jeguzzi/robomaster_ros/_sources/installation.rst.txt

 ROS2
 ^^^^

 #.
-Install a current version of ROS2 (i.e., foxy, galactic, or humble),
+Install a current version of ROS2 (i.e., foxy, galactic, humble, or iron),
    following the `official instructions <https://docs.ros.org/en/humble/Installation.html>`_.

 #.
 In case you opted for a minimal installation (ROS2-base), add the following packages: